 Which startups are you working with today?

-Four startups have participated in the creation of the mobility blockchain platform so far.
+Four start-ups were initially involved in setting up the Mobility Blockchain Platform.
 The first one was 51nodes, a provider of services for blockchain programming and architecture.
 The second one was BlockchainHELIX, which deals with “know your customer” technology based on blockchain technology.
 The third, evan.network, makes the entire system available and specifically deals with data security and fulfillment of the regulatory requirements.
 The fourth one is RIDDLE&CODE, which gives us the opportunity to use a hardware wallet in order to call up vehicle data securely and automatically.
+In the meantime, Spherity, experts in the field of Digital Identity, have joined the project.